 At the graduate level, admission to graduate and professional programs is granted by the dean of the school conferring the degree.
-However, only a letter from the university’s Office of Graduate Admission constitutes an official offer of admission; correspondence with department chairs or individual faculty members does not constitute admission.
+However, only a letter from the university’s Office of Graduate Admission constitutes an official offer of admission; correspondence with department chairs, program directors or individual faculty members does not constitute admission.

 The USC Application for Graduate Admission should be used by all applicants to all programs except law, medicine and some professional programs in the schools of dentistry and pharmacy.
 Applicants should confirm application requirements with their intended school or academic program before application submission.